 We are here year round with the freshest seafood Mother Nature has to offer!

-Order online or call us, Hours 10am-6pm seven days a week.
+Order online or call us, Hours 12-6pm Everyday except Thursday.
+Closed on Thursday.

 (Summer hours vary depending on volume of fish for the day.
 We open at 8am and close when we are finished processing fish.

 Please call by 8pm if you need further flexible assistance.
 1-800-325-3877)

 A Few Minutes On A Hot Grill Will convince You.

 Alaska Seafood, it;s a natural for outdoor cooking.
 Whether it's Alaska salmon, halibut, pollock, cod, sole, or shellfish, it's always delicious, healthy and takes just minutes to prepare.

 By following these basic grilling tips you can make sure your Alaska Seafood will be a big hit every time.